wtbu-radio/WTBU-Site/_posts/2017-11-28-review-the-strumbellas-paradise-rock-club-1113.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Kiran Galani
-  first_name: Olivia
+  first_name: Kiran
-  last_name: Gehrke
+  last_name: Galani
 image:
   src: /assets/HopeVinylCoverArtFinal-636x636.jpg
   alt: post lead image
 ---
 The Strumbellas’ performance at the Paradise Rock Club earlier this month showcased every bit of their genre-spanning talent with a high energy show that swept their audience away.

 Interspersing some of their alt rock tracks with more folksy music, they used the limited stage space at the Paradise with elegance and zest, dancing around in tune to their beat.
 They had given the stage a rather oriental look and plastered the back wall with a giant image of the album cover of their latest album, _Hope_.
 It transformed the entire venue giving it a rather unique vibe that reverberated perfectly with the band’s energy.